mpere056/Python3-Discord-Bot/README.md

 # Python3-Discord-Bot
-A multipurpose discord bot I made using discord.py
+This is a multipurpose discord bot I made using discord.py and various other libraries

+Here's what the bot can do

+- Screenshot Messages

+- Screenshot Webpages

+- Assign roles

+- Execute bash commands

+- Return osu signatures

+- Greentext

+- Kick people